 ASSESSMENT:

-Rubrics are incorporated into Canvas to allow data to be collected on all student participants.

-IDC 2002 will equip students with intellectual skills through critical thinking activities on the impact of Artificial Intelligence on different domains and problem-solving skills (e.g., graph search, machine learning, and logic) used in AI.
-These skills will empower students to become more effective lifelong learners and give them a foundation to continue developing their knowledge of AI techniques.
+Rubrics are incorporated into Canvas to allow data to be collected on all student participantsIDC 2002 will equip students with intellectual skills through critical thinking activities on the impact of AI on different domains and problem-solving skills (e.g., graph search, machine learning, and logic).
+It will also equip students with knowledge that will allow them to assess the source, fidelity, and correctness of information provided by AI, which is increasingly critical as people begin to rely even more heavily on machines for intellectual tasks.
+These skills and knowledge will empower students to become more effective lifelong learners in the age of AI, and give them a foundation to continue developing their knowledge of AI techniques, as well as working effectively in an AI-enhanced intellectual space.

-The course curriculum is based on the rigorous educational standards for Artificial Intelligence courses at the undergraduate level given by the professional associations IEEE/ (The Institute of Electrical and Electronics Engineers ), ACM (Association for Computing Machinery and AAAI (Association for the Advancement of Artificial Intelligence) (see page 67 here: https://dl.acm.org/doi/pdf/10.1145/3664191) and adapted to make it suitable to beginner students.
+The course curriculum is based on established, proven, and rigorous educational standards for AI courses at the undergraduate level given by the professional associations IEEE (Institute of Electrical and Electronics Engineers ), ACM (Association for Computing Machinery) and AAAI (Association for the Advancement of Artificial Intelligence).
+The material has been adapted to make it suitable for non-computer science, beginner students.
+In particular, see the AI knowledge units outlined by ACM on page 67 here: https://dl.acm.org/doi/pdf/10.1145/3664191.